 How to handle exam results anxiety

-Waiting for exam results can be a nerve-wracking experience, especially when you are expecting results from exams like the Leaving Cert or college summer exams.
+Waiting for exam results can be a challenging experience, especially when you are expecting results from the Leaving Cert or college summer exams.

 Some of the reasons you might be anxious about your results include: